rizalfanex/AG-EfficientViT/README.md

 ## Abstract

 The rapid advancement of generative artificial intelligence has increased the difficulty of distinguishing authentic images from AI-generated content.
 Existing convolutional neural networks and Vision Transformer models have shown strong performance in visual classification tasks; however, single-branch architectures may not fully capture both local artifact traces and global semantic inconsistencies in synthetic images.
 This repository presents **Artifact Guided EfficientViT (AG-EfficientViT)**, a hybrid CNN-Transformer framework for AI-generated image detection.
-The final proposed model, **AG-EfficientViT V3**, integrates a fine-tuned EfficientNetB0 branch, a fine-tuned ViT-Tiny branch, and an artifact-oriented branch through logit-level fusion.
-Experiments on the CIFAKE dataset show that AG-EfficientViT V3 achieves **98.865% accuracy**, **98.864% F1-score**, and **0.999116 AUC**, outperforming EfficientNetB0, ViT-Tiny, EfficientViT-Hybrid, and earlier AG-EfficientViT variants.
-The results demonstrate that fine-tuned branch initialization and artifact-guided logit fusion provide a stronger detection framework than naïve CNN-Transformer concatenation.
+The final proposed model, **AG-EfficientViT V3**, integrates a fine-tuned EfficientNetB0 branch, a fine-tuned ViT-Tiny branch, and an artifact-oriented branch using calibrated logit-level fusion.
+On the CIFAKE benchmark, AG-EfficientViT V3 achieves **98.865% accuracy**, **98.864% F1-score**, and **0.999116 AUC**, outperforming the evaluated CNN baseline, Transformer baseline, simple hybrid baseline, and earlier AG-EfficientViT variants.

 ---